 Eric Resnis, Assessment Coordinator.
 Eric has worked at Miami since 2004, holding positions in the Libraries as Instruction Coordinator and Engineering Librarian.
 He holds a Bachelor of Arts in Chemistry from The College of Wooster, and graduate degrees from Miami (Environmental Science) and Kent State University (Information Science).
 He also serves as an adjunct professor in Interactive Media Studies.
 As Assessment Coordinator, Eric assists faculty and departments in various assessment activities, including departmental assessment plans and the assessment of Miami Plan competencies.

 Rose Marie Ward, Director of the Center for Teaching Excellence.
 Rose Marie holds a bachelor's of science in psychology and communication from Juniata College and both a master’s and a doctorate in experimental psychology from the University of Rhode Island.
-She is highly involved on Miami’s campus, serving as director of the Center for Teaching Excellence; as a faculty affiliate to the departments of psychology and statistics; and as an executive board member of the Doris Bergen Center for Human Development, Learning, and Technology.
+She is highly involved on Miami’s campus, serving as Director of the CTE; as a faculty affiliate to the departments of psychology, statistics, and educational leadership; and as an executive board member of the Doris Bergen Center for Human Development, Learning, and Technology.

 Gregg Wentzell, Assistant Director of the Center.
 He earned his Ph.D. in English at Miami in 1993 and was awarded the Sinclair Fellowship.
 He is managing editor of the Journal on Excellence in College Teaching and Learning Communities Journal.
 He has over 20 years of college teaching experience and teaches part-time in the English Department.
 In addition to being Lilly Conference Associate Director, Gregg does faculty consulting on teaching and writing, including Small-Group Instructional Diagnosis (SGID).
 He presents seminars on the Scholarship of Teaching and Learning both on-campus and at teaching and learning conferences.
 He has experience with and has participated in faculty learning communities.